Veruca Salt: 1998–2012: Gordon's departure and reformation

 Gordon and Post started working together on Veruca Salt's third album.
 However, after an argument between the two, Gordon left the band to pursue a solo career in 1998.
 (Gordon's first album, Tonight and the Rest of My Life, was released in 2000 and featured drumming by Stacy Jones, who had also left Veruca Salt and was in a relationship with Gordon).
-The undisclosed dispute between Gordon and Post has been described as "one of the greatest rock soap operas since Fleetwood Mac or Hüsker Dü."
+The dispute between Gordon and Post has been described as "one of the greatest rock soap operas since Fleetwood Mac or Hüsker Dü."

-Post, as the only remaining band member, contributed the song "Somebody" to the Depeche Mode tribute album For the Masses before recruiting a new lineup.
+Lack also left the band in 1998, leaving Post as the only remaining band member.
+Post contributed the song "Somebody" to the Depeche Mode tribute album For the Masses before recruiting a new lineup.
 Guitarist Stephen Fitzpatrick joined and went on to become one of Post's principal songwriting partners during the next decade.
 Jimmy Madla and Suzanne Sokol joined on drums and bass guitar, respectively.
 Most of the band's record label support had been fired during the Universal/PolyGram merger, so Post left Geffen Records, formed her own Velveteen Records label, and signed a distribution deal with Beyond Music.
 The reformed band released the album Resolver, which spawned both a single and video for "Born Entertainer" in May 2000.

 Sokol left the band at the end of 2000 and was replaced by Post's friend Gina Crosley.
 The band continued to tour through the summer of 2001 in the UK.
 Post and Crosley also attempted to form a supergroup with Courtney Love of Hole and others but the project soon imploded.
 This allowed the pair to focus on new material for Veruca Salt which eventually yielded the Officially Dead EP that was primarily distributed during the band's 2003 tour of Australia.
+That tour was precipitated by the title track (which had been released on the Resolver LP three years prior) charting on the Triple J Top 100, peaking at number 13.